Nabil0036/Face-Expression-Recognition/README.md

 # Face-Expression-Recognition
 This project is about predicting facial expression recognition using convolutional neural network.
 The dataset here used is [fer2013](https://www.kaggle.com/jonathanoheix/face-expression-recognition-dataset).
 This dataset is extremely noisy thats why i get only 62% accuracy on my test data.
-Hope data augmentation adn boosting techniques can help to gain some more accuracy
+Hope data augmentation and boosting techniques can help to gain some more accuracy.

 ### Prerequisites
 ```